Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Important Notes

-- Take with food: Reduces GI side effects
+- Take with food: This helps reduce any potential GI side effects.

-- Consistency matters: Benefits build over 4-8 weeks
+- Consistency matters: The benefits really build up over 4-8 weeks, so stick with it.

-- Don’t exceed: 600mg daily without medical supervision
+- Don’t exceed: Avoid going over 600mg daily without medical supervision.

 Side Effects and Safety